Heshbon/IgctelViz-landing-page/README.md

   + This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE](https://github.com/Heshbon/CyberSecurityApp/blob/main/LICENSE) file for details.

-## Chapter Topics

-This project covers a wide range of topics related to building a Cyber Security Visualization App, including:

-   + Setting up a development environment with React.js and Node.js.

-   + Designing and implementing frontend components with React.js for data visualization.

-   + Implementing backend APIs with Node.js and Express for data fetching and processing.

-   + Integrating real-time data sources for cyber security metrics.

-   + Implementing user authentication and authorization.

-   + Customizing and extending visualization capabilities using libraries like D3.js or Chart.js.

 ## External Examples

 For more inspiration on writing a good README, check out these resources: